altaga/Doppler-Drone/README.md

   - The data received by the page are the following:
     - New alerts.
     - Direct information from the database.

-The WebApp is mounted as a CloudFoundry App in the following link:
+The WebApp is mounted as a CloudFoundry App:

 <img src="https://i.ibb.co/SPd0CGF/image.png" width="1000">